saketmishra7224/Asses.ai/README.md

 ## Overview

 asses.ai is an intelligent interview simulation platform that conducts structured technical interviews.
-The system extracts candidate information from resumes, analyzes their GitHub repositories and LeetCode profiles, and conducts adaptive interviews covering introductions, core computer science concepts, and algorithmic problem-solving.
+The system extracts candidate information from resumes, analyzes their GitHub repositories and LeetCode profiles, and uses Retrieval-Augmented Generation (RAG) to create personalized, context-aware interview questions.
+It conducts adaptive interviews covering introductions, core computer science concepts, and algorithmic problem-solving tailored to the candidate's experience and skill level.

 ## Features